Selection Guide - The Keeper and Defence

 If you select your defence and keeper together, a good rule of thumb is that those five players should ideally consist of three or more from the top tier trio of clubs and the one or two remaining players should come from the second tier.

-Failing that, you could opt for a attack minded defender or even a midfielder, misclassified as a defender in your game, from a third tier club - Bale at Tottenham for example.
+Failing that, you could opt for a attack minded defender or even a midfielder, misclassified as a defender in your game, from a third tier club.
+Martin Olsson at Blackburn is a good example of the latter while the likes of Ryan Shawcross and Jody Craddock also offer goals from the third tier.
 The idea here is that his goals and assists will make up for a lack of clean sheets.

 The other alternative is to gamble on a fourth tier club to save cash for players elsewhere.
-That’s normally a high-risk strategy, unless the promoted club show signs of keeping things relatively tight or have a defender who can threaten in attacking terms.
+That’s normally a high-risk strategy, which sees you relying on supplementary points from goals and assists or even bonus points if you’re playing the FPL game.

 The Triforce